ForBioPhylogenomics/tutorials/week1_day5_afternoon/README.md

 2. For the calculation of the LB scores we will need the treefiles of the original supermatrix and the individual loci.
 Additionally, we need the fasta alignment file for the original dataset of 100 loci:

-	* Copy the _.treefile_ files you used in the excerise of the morning of Day 4 to this folder
+	* Copy the _.treefile_ files of individual loci you used in the excerise of the morning of Day 4 to this folder

 	* Do the same for the _.treefile_ file and the _.fas_ file from the exercise of this morning for the original supermatrix